On this page

 11. International transfers

 Kadro is operated from Romania, within the European Economic Area.
-Some of our processors — including Stripe, Resend, Plausible, Sentry, Vercel, and Cloudflare — are established in the United States or operate global infrastructure.
+Some of our processors — including Stripe, Resend, GitHub, Cloudflare, and Supabase — are established in the United States or operate global infrastructure.
 When we transfer personal data from the EEA, the UK, or Switzerland to a country that has not been recognised as providing an adequate level of data protection, we rely on appropriate safeguards under Article 46 of the GDPR.
 These typically include the European Commission’s Standard Contractual Clauses (SCCs), the UK International Data Transfer Addendum, the Swiss addendum where applicable, and, where a provider is certified, the EU-U.S., UK Extension, and Swiss-U.S. Data Privacy Frameworks.

 You may request a copy of the safeguards we rely on for a given transfer by emailing privacy@kadrotools.ai.